Press release 15 October 2015

 “No one can deny the culturo-historical and natural values of the Airport.
 It is best that this functional whole is protected.
 As there are great public and economical interests and pressure aimed at the use and planning of the airport area, we have filed for the Centre for Economic Development, Transport and the Environment to impose a prohibition of endangerment at Malmi Airport, preventing any measures that would endanger the culturo-historical significance of the site”, says Chairman of Friends of Malmi Airport, Mr. Timo Hyvönen.

-A prohibition of endangerment is based on the Law on Protection of Buiding Heritage (2 chapter, 6 §).
+A prohibition of endangerment is based on the Act on the Protection of Built Heritage (2 chapter, 6 §).

 Protection will ensure that the second-busiest airport in Finland remains a strong part of Helsinki’s permanent identity.
 Even on international scale, this living airport is a uniquely authentic monument of modernism, and as a functional whole it also has significant environmental values as the last open scenery in northeastern Helsinki.